 - It is not legal to offer the treatments to single women and couples of the same sex.

 The “infertile couple” is recognized as a woman and a man living together intimately.

 - 49 years is the maximum acceptable age of the recipient.

 The child born as a result of IVF with donor eggs (embryo donation, semen and so on) is going to be legally registered as the child of the couple which was undergoing the infertility treatment.

-Legislations in Spain currently permits some infertility treatment and reproduction techniques which are not allowed in many other European countries.
+Legislation in Spain currently permits some infertility treatment and reproduction techniques which are not allowed in many other European countries.
 Treatments such as PGD, embryo selection, gender selection, embryo donation, sperm donation, IVF with donor eggs, ROPA (for lesbian couples), gender selection– with the one exception that the gender selection procedure like in most places is permitted only to prevent from hereditary genetic diseases.
 It is also important to know that the procedures are available for single women.

 Legal matters concerning the recipients:

 - Any woman at the age of 18 or older, as a legal person is permitted to use Assisted Reproduction Techniques of course with a written consent.

 - Infertility treatments and reproduction techniques are available for women no matter what is her sexual orientation or marital status.

 - In case the recipient is a married woman than the consent of the husband is also required.
 This is not the case if they are in an official separation.